finos/datahelix/docs/ProfileSchemaUse.md

     Edit in settings.json
     ```
 1. click on the `Edit in settings.json` link and VSCode will open the settings.json file.
-1. add the following snippet to the end of the file:
+1. add the following snippet to the end of the file (replacing `<projectroot>` with the root directory path for the DataHelix project:
     ```
       "json.schemas": [
         {
           "fileMatch": [
-            "/Users/aaspellc/src/datahelix/*"
+            "<projectroot>/datahelix/*"
           ],
           "url": "file://<projectroot>/datahelix/schemas/src/main/resources/profileschema/0.1/datahelix.schema.json"
         }